-- 10.1.1 Although there are no protected sites in the Neighbourhood Area, wildlife is highly valued by the local community, with 99% of respondents to the initial survey expressing a desire to protect and enhance the area for wildlife. - 10.1.2 The Neighbourhood Area does not have any protected sites for wildlife; there is a limited amount of woodland cover, and there are opportunities to improve habitats across the Neighbourhood Area. - 10.1.3 This policy sets out how it is expected that 'net gain' can be delivered for biodiversity, through development. - 10.1.4 In addition, there are a number of Community Projects which can be taken forward to promote and protect biodiversity in the Neighbourhood Area (see 13.0 Community Projects).
+- 10.1.1 Although there are no protected sites in the Neighbourhood Area, wildlife is highly valued by the local community, with 99% of respondents to the initial survey expressing a desire to protect and enhance the area for wildlife. - 10.1.2 The Neighbourhood Area does not have any protected sites for wildlife; there is a limited amount of woodland cover, and there are opportunities to improve habitats across the Neighbourhood Area. - 10.1.3 This policy sets out how it is expected that 'net gain' can be delivered for biodiversity, through development.
+Biodiversity net gain can be provided through, for example, additional tree and hedgerow planting, incorporation of wildlife areas, links to wildlife areas, native planting, provision of nesting boxes for birds and bats, incorporating spaces in boundaries to allow hedgehog access between gardens and creating pond habitats. - 10.1.4 In addition, there are a number of Community Projects which can be taken forward to promote and protect biodiversity in the Neighbourhood Area (see 14 Community Projects).